X

 Vipin, you want to take the first one on nonpar savings?
 Vipin or Tarun, whoever.

 And we are seeing a consistent shift in the market towards annuity and I think this is a very healthy time because usually the customers above the age of 50 have more money in their pockets and hence are able to take more such product, more health and life products.
-Our ticket size in annuities is actually doubled in the last year.
-So that is, that is the healthy one.
-You should expect that when we talk we will fundamentally look at these two buckets together because they intertwined actually if I might say on the nonpar market as to what’s been happening the as you’re aware below 5 lakh and below there is a tax benefits rate available and whenever our tax post tax returns between fixed deposits and nonpar savings actually comes to about approximately 2% this gap comes to around 2%.
+Our ticket size in annuities has actually doubled in the last year.
+So that is the healthy one.
+You should expect that when we talk, we will fundamentally look at these two buckets together because they intertwin.
+Actually, if I might say on the nonpar market as to what’s been happening, as you’re aware below 5 lakh and below, there is a tax benefits rate available and whenever our tax — post tax returns between fixed deposits and nonpar savings actually comes to about approximately 2%, this gap comes to around 2% the industry gets a lot more tailwinds in the non-par savings plans.
+If there is liquidity in the banking sector and post-tax FD returns, look at this kind of a gap with below 5 lakh ticket size; we will expect the nonpar savings to continue.
+So it’s really an impact on the market.
+There’s nothing to do with the pricing, etc as of now from our side, there’s fundamentally a shift to higher age brackets.
+I hope that answers the question.

 Yeah, yes, that was useful, thank you.